darpa-brass/bbn-immortals/immortals_repo/harness/README.md

 Current Status:
  * Baseline A, Baseline B, and Challenge have been fully implemented for library mutation with one server mutation library (ElevationApi_2)
+ * Baseline A, Baseline B, and Challenge have been fully implemented for partial library upgrades with one client mutation library(Dropbox_3_0_6)
- * Implementation of additional libraries and partial library upgrades are in progress
+ * One additional library upgrade adaptation is in progress

 ## Initial Online Setup